call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 Singapore location.
 They charge $7.50 per GB of ram with an unknown CPU.
 While those dual Australia locations are nice, $7.50 per GB is too expensive for not knowing what performance you will be recieving.

+| [Govizyon](https://govizyon.com/minecraft-sunucu-kiralama.php) : Govizyon charges about $1.50 per GB of ram (plans starting at 2GB) with a Xeon E5-2697 V2 CPU.
+Their
+location is listed as "Turkey / Istanbul".
+This is a really slow CPU that was released in 2013.
+While this isn't ideal, it's the first host I've seen as of writing this with an Istanbul location.
+They also seem to offer ad space/membership on TheMinecraft.net... no idea what that is as CloudFlare marked me as malicious while heading to it.
+Please note: This information may be off.
+I do not speak Turkish so I had to rely on Google Translate.

 | [G-Portal](https://www.g-portal.com/us/en/gameserver/minecraft-server-hosting) : G-Portal is a host that charges by player slots.
 For every 4 slots they give 1
 GB of ram.
 With their default 4 slot plan being $5.50 we know the price per GB. $5.50 is quite high per GB of ram considering we don't know the CPU.
 Also, companies like G-Portal take advantage of unknowing server owners by charging by slot.
 Slots are infinite and user defined by default with terrible companies like this